My rating: 5 of 5 stars

 In the middle of the novel, the Swede is haunted by his wife’s saying that she always hated the stone house in Old Rimrock, the house that represented the ultimate in their attainment of the “American Dream,” their assimilation into the successful stratum of mainstream American society.
 Swede’s father, Lou, passionately protests against Swede’s move to WASPland, citing Klan activity and recommending instead a new Jewish suburban development.
 And Swede’s brother blames the whole tragedy on the family’s ethnic masquerade, the pretense of these urban white ethnics trying to blend in:

 “Out there with Miss America, dumbing down and dulling out.
 Out there playing at being Wasps, a little Mick girl from the Elizabeth docks and a Jewboy from Weequahic High.
 The cows.
 Cow society.
 Colonial old America.
 And you thought all that facade was going to come without cost.
 Genteel and innocent.
 But that costs, too, Seymour.
 I would have thrown a bomb.”

 The narrative itself even tends to validate these objections to Swede’s Americanization, as the hero is poised by the novel’s end to see his marriage undone by his wife’s lover, the old-money neighbor Orcutt, whose family goes back to the Revolution.

-But let us not lose our heads here.
-Unlike Toni Morrison and Cynthia Ozick, Roth refuses to torment his characters for evading their religion or ethnicity.
+But unlike Toni Morrison and Cynthia Ozick, Roth refuses to torment his characters for evading their religion or ethnicity.
 In fact, a Joycean/Dedalian ethical imperative seems to drive his characters to “fly by those nets” of “nationality, language, religion”—though Roth is too intelligent (as was Joyce) to fail to count the costs.
 The cost does not invalidate the goal, however, and worldly Roth would not punish Swede simply for his indifference to the Jewish pieties and the working-class immigrant nostalgias.
 (Lou Levov’s interrogation of the Irish-American Dawn before her marriage to the Swede, recalled near the novel’s conclusion, is an all-caps comic masterpiece of provinciality as he negotiates what Catholic rituals he will allow his eventual grandchild and draws the line at Holy Communion: “I HAVE THE HIGHEST RESPECT FOR WHATEVER YOU DO, BUT MY GRANDCHILD IS NOT GOING TO EAT JESUS.”)